thir13en/training-angular/notes/change-detection.md

 The tradeoff is that the default change detection mechanism is quite extensive and can cause some performance issues on heavy applications.

+### Common pitfalls
+It is quite frequent in newbies in Angular, that they struggle with the `OnPush` change detection due to it not running when properties of the object they are passing as an attribute input to the component change.
+This is due to the fact that the change detector does comparison by reference and not deep change property comparison, so the main solution to this problem is to clone or copy the object or array that we modified and then assign the new value to the object we are passing down to the component.

 ### OnPush Change Detection
 It is also trigger by default via an event handler (click, keyup, etc.), Programmatic changes, for instance, assignation in the controller of the component,